 - Other English speakers need to be interested in you.
 Also not fair, but I don’t have any Japanese and the various online translators kind of suck, so the news has to come in an accessible way, at least at the start.

 Other than that, there’s a lot of wiggle and opportunity.
-This site has launched with profiles for only a handful of the groups that will eventually get there, and a companion site for alt-idols who aren’t particularly heavy or hard is in the works, so please be patient if you’re, like, a huge petit pas! fan and butthurt that I didn’t get to them yet.
+This site has launched with profiles for only a handful of the groups that will eventually get there, and a companion site is in the works for alt-idols who aren’t particularly heavy or hard is, so please be patient if you’re, like, a huge Akishibu Project fan and butthurt that I didn’t get to them yet.
 It’ll take time.